 Either way, major life transitions create a feeling of being unmoored.
 You're at a crossroads, unsure which direction to take and the only thing you know for certain is that something has to change.
 The status quo is just treading water.
 But where to even begin?

-You feel like you're in the passenger seat of your own life, only able to make an occasional suggestion of where to go next that will likely fall on deaf ears.
+You're in the passenger seat of your own life, only able to make an occasional suggestion of where to go next that will likely fall on deaf ears.

 These are the emotional reactions that can feel impossible to talk about.
 How do you explain that a long-awaited promotion is making you miserable?
 Or that a breakup feels like a giant relief?
-It's isolating and confusing when your emotions don’t match the generic script you and others had expected.
+It's isolating and confusing when your emotions don’t match the generic script you (and others) had expected.

 Therapy is about giving you the space to process what’s actually happening and figuring out a way forward.